Russian strikes against Ukrainian infrastructure: 11–31 October

 On 11 October, seven people were killed and 49 injured by missile strikes on Kyiv.
 The Kyiv Metro's red line and the interchange node at Teatralna–Golden Gate were closed.
 Most underground stations continued to operate as bomb shelters.
-Areas struck by missiles included a children's playground.
+Areas struck by missiles included a playground.
 Fires broke out in six cars, and more than 15 cars were damaged.

 On 14 October, Samsung Electronics confirmed that its Ukrainian branch office suffered minor damage when a missile exploded near the office at 101 Tower in Lva Tolstoho street; there were no reported casualties.
 A Russian missile damaged the German consulate at Kyiv, although no casualties were reported since the building was vacant.

 On 17 October four civilians were killed by a drone strike in Kyiv.
 Five people were reported killed and eight were injured in the Zaporizhzhia region.

 On 18 October a wave of missile strikes on Ukrainian infrastructure caused blackouts affecting 1,162 towns and villages.
 President Zelensky said that 30% of Ukraine's power stations were out of action.

 On 22 October Russia launched 33 cruise missiles against Ukraine's power grid.
 Ukraine's air force command said 18 missiles were shot down.
 Ukrenergo stated "the scale of the damage is comparable or may exceed the consequences of the attack on October 10–12".
 The missile strikes cut off electricity for 1.5 million Ukrainians.

 On 27 October missile strikes reduced the country's energy capacity further, with the effect of extending the blackout periods in Kyiv, Zhytomyr and Chensky, and northern Chernihiv regions.

 On 31 October another mass missile strike against Ukraine's power grid left around 80% of Kyiv residents without running water.